Followers

 Patriotic Outrage

-The Americans exploited the incident to arouse innate colonial fear and hatred of the Indians.
-With the long history of conflict between the tribes (especially the Mohawks) and the settlers, this was pretty easy to achieve.
-Soon, reluctant farmers and settlers began to rally to the cause in great numbers.
+The Americans exploited the incident to incite deep-seated colonial fear and hatred of the Indians.
+Given the long history of conflict between the tribes, particularly the Mohawks, this was relatively easy to achieve.
+Soon, hesitant farmers and settlers began to rally to the cause in large numbers.
 By the time General Burgoyne's Army was north of Albany, the angry rebels outnumbered him by two to one.

 McCrae's death and fear of the Indians rallied the complacent